php-dev-br/laravel-doc-pt-br/errors.md

 By default, the Laravel exception handler will convert exceptions into an HTTP response for you.
 However, you are free to register a custom rendering closure for exceptions of a given type.
-You may accomplish this by invoking the `renderable` method within your exception handler.
+You may accomplish this via the `renderable` method of your exception handler.

 The closure passed to the `renderable` method should return an instance of `Illuminate\Http\Response`, which may be generated via the `response` helper.
-Laravel will determine what type of exception the closure renders by examining the type-hint of the closure:
+Laravel will deduce what type of exception the closure renders by examining the type-hint of the closure:

     use App\Exceptions\InvalidOrderException;
-    use Illuminate\Http\Request;

     /**
      * Register the exception handling callbacks for the application.
+     *
+     * @return void
      */
-    public function register(): void
+    public function register()
     {
-        $this->renderable(function (InvalidOrderException $e, Request $request) {
+        $this->renderable(function (InvalidOrderException $e, $request) {
             return response()->view('errors.invalid-order', [], 500);
         });
     }